tmhglnd/mercury/docs/05-ring.md

 ## unique

-Filter duplicate items from a ring. does not account for 2-dimensional arrays in the ring.
+Filter duplicate items from a ring. does not account for 2-dimensional lists in the ring.

 **arguments**
 - {Ring} -> Ring to filter